Singapore in 3 Days: An Exciting Itinerary for Families

 Singapore is a small country, filled with a mix of cultures, innovative greenery and some of the best family friendly attractions in the world!
 Whether you are here on a layover or Singapore is your destination, this family friendly itinerary is ideal for exploring the city.

-If you want to experience all Singapore has to offer, you will need at least 3 days to enjoy all the top things there are to do.
-Remember, this is just an itinerary overview.
-Be sure to change up the itinerary to suit your family.
+When planning the itinerary for your Singapore holiday, make sure to change up the itinerary to suit your families needs and interests.
 Don’t be afraid to cut out some activities, especially if you’re travelling with young kids!
 Keeping your itinerary flexible is key to having a great family holiday.

 Itinerary Overview: